Ten Top Tips for Better Mediation Outcomes

-Reflective practice is a skill used by professionals to think about or reflect on their work.
-It is a way to learn from experience by thinking about what you did, the results that your client got and what other options you may have had to help the client to get different results.
+It is a way to learn from experience by thinking about what you did, the effect it had on you and on the results that your client got.
+The next step is to consider what other options you may have had and how you may apply them in the future to see if you can get better results for your client.

 Once you get into the habit of using reflective practice, you will probably find it useful both at work and at home.